newrelic-experimental/newrelic-databricks-integration/README.md

 -  **New Relic Databricks Integration:** A direct connection between Databricks and New Relic, enabling seamless data transfer and analysis capabilities.
 This integration supports `spark metrics`, `databricks queries metrics`, `databricks job runs events`.
 This integration along with New Relic APM agent can pull `logs`, and cluster performance related data as well.

 -  **OpenTelemetry (OTel) Integration:** An open-source observability framework, enabling you to generate and manage telemetry data, supports `spark metrics` from Databricks.
-Please follow the [instructions here](link-to-the-instruction-page) for a detailed guide on how to add initialization scripts for OTEL to your Databricks cluster.
+Please follow the [instructions here](/opentelemetry/README.md) for a detailed guide on how to add initialization scripts for OpenTelemetry to your Databricks cluster.

 -  **Prometheus Integration:** A powerful open-source systems monitoring and alerting toolkit which can process metrics from Databricks.
 Support `spark metrics` from Databricks.
 Please follow the [instructions here](link-to-the-instruction-page) for a detailed guide on how to add initialization scripts to your Databricks cluster.